-COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET IN PARTNERSHIP WITH: NSW Government Federal Government Arts Upper Hunter Mining industry members Creative industries sector Muswellbrook Chamber of Commerce and Industry Denman Chamber of Commerce Upper Hunter Conservatorium of Musiic GOAL SIXTEEN Conserve the Heritage and History of the Shire 16.1 Support the conservation and restoration of the Shire's heritage items.
-New investment in heritage conservation and restoration made.
-16.2 Ensure sites or artifacts of aboriginal significance are protected where new development proposals are considered.
-Development assessment includes assessment of the potential impact on aboriginal sites and artefacts and appropriate mitigation is applied as required.
-16.3 New investment in heritage conservation and restoration made.
-Funding allocation for heritage conservation and restoration is available.
+COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET IN PARTNERSHIP WITH: NSW Government Federal Government Arts Upper Hunter Mining industry members Creative industries sector Muswellbrook Chamber of Commerce and Industry Denman Chamber of Comr Denman Chamber of Commerce Upper Hunter Conservatori um of Music GOAL SIXTEEN Conserve the Heritage and History of the Shire 16.1 Support the conservation and restoration of the Shire's heritage items.
+16.2 Ensure sites or artifacts of aboriginal significance are protected where new development proposals are considered. includes assessment of the potential impact on aboriginal 16.3 New investment in heritage conservation and restoration made.
 GOAL SEVENTEEN Facilitate options to improve cultural activities in the Shire.
-17.1 Construct a Regional Entertainment and Conference Centre (subject to Special Variation).
-Construction completed.
-GOAL EIGHTEEN Facilitate cultural activities and events which engage the community and visitors, and which create a 'sense of place' and identity.
-18.1 Increase funding to the Blue Heeler Film Festival and the Bottoms Up beer and music festival with a view to engaging more locals and visitors.
-Increased attendance and participation at a variety of festivals and events.
-18.2 Continue the provision of arts appreciated through the Muswellbrook Regional Arts Centre A minimum of five exhibitions each year and the artist in residency completed.
-18.3 Continue the Public Art Program in the localities identified by Council One piece of public art is placed each financial year for five years (commencing 16/17) 18.4 Support Arts Upper Hunter as the peak organisation of Artist endeavour Financial support is provided each year.
+17.1 Construct a Regiona Entertainment and Conference Centre (subject to Special Variation). d GOAL EIGHTEEN Facilitate cultural activities and events which engage the community and visitors, and which create a 'sense of place' and identity.
+18.1 Increase funding to the Blue Heeler Film Festival and the Bottoms Up beer and musi festival with a view to engaging more locals and visitors. participation at a variety of festivals and events. · 18.2 Continue the provision of arts appreciated through the Muswellbrook Regional Arts Centre each year and the artist in 18.3 Continue the Public Ar Program in the localities identified by Council 18.4 Support Arts Upper Hunte as the peak organisation of Artist endeavour